 Who can I contact for more information?

-For media inquiries, contact Lauren Hamilton, Lhamilton@dpob.org
+For media inquiries or general information contact Lauren Hamilton, Lhamilton@dpob.org

 For the Department of Planning related questions or feedback, contact Caitlin Audette, caitlin.Audette@baltimorecity.gov.